blue-dreamer/HTML6-new-tags/README.md

 <h2>Why?</h2>

 <p>There are a number of UI interactions that have become "standard" and it's time that HTML supported more.
-For example HTML5 brought us the new <code>date</code> input field that utilises a browser based date picker, a function that was previously only achievable using javascript.
-There's no reason why this canot be extended even further.</p>
+For example HTML5 brought us the new <code>date</code> input field that utilises a browser based date picker, a function that was previously only achievable using Javascript.
+There's no reason why this cannot be extended even further for common UI functions.</p>

 <h3>Advantages</h3>
 <ul>